Australian Institute of Health and Welfare (2022) Injury in Australia, AIHW, Australian Government, accessed 30 September 2022.

 Injury in Australia.
 Australian Institute of Health and Welfare, 16 June 2022, https://www.aihw.gov.au/reports/injury/injury-in-australia

 Australian Institute of Health and Welfare.
 Injury in Australia [Internet].
 Canberra: Australian Institute of Health and Welfare, 2022 [cited 2022 Sep.
 30].
 Available from: https://www.aihw.gov.au/reports/injury/injury-in-australia

 Australian Institute of Health and Welfare (AIHW) 2022, Injury in Australia, viewed 30 September 2022, https://www.aihw.gov.au/reports/injury/injury-in-australia

 Get citations as an Endnote file:

-The top 3 causes of hospitalised injury in 2018–19 were falls, contact with objects, and transport accidents
+The top 3 causes of injury deaths in 2019–20 were falls, suicide and accidental poisoning

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.